waynodiablo/Oystercard/yelp.md

 <a href='#'>Add a restaurant</a>
 ```

-And now, our test is passing.
+We've just fudged this by setting the link's `href` value to '#', so it doesn't go anywhere – but it is a link all the same, so now, our test is passing.

 ### The second test – creating a restaurant